bitsofcotton/p2/README.md

 # Tips on p0:
 If input stream has a jamming to p0, p0 fails.
-In such case, we can enlarge input argument or recursive apply p0. p0 is vulnerable to shuffle operation on x-axis, this is because the range p0 to predict depends on input argument, and upper bound of the memory usage goes huge on long enough shuffle operation.
+In such case, we can enlarge input argument or recursive apply p0.
+If jammer have better status bit operation, we could use cr.py h command for easy jammer. p0 is vulnerable to shuffle operation on x-axis, this is because the range p0 to predict depends on input argument, and upper bound of the memory usage goes huge on long enough shuffle operation.
 But shuffle operation itself is vulnerable to sum-up inputs.

 # Tips on p1: